Finding the Best Places to Retire Since 2006!

 Blue Hill, Maine

 Although traditional lobstering and boat building are still practiced, Blue Hill has become a hub for artists, craftsmen and chamber musicians.
 Kneisel Hall, one of the planet's best chamber music schools, attracts national and international musicians and music lovers.
 Other arts organizations include the New Surry Theatre and the Blue Hill Concert Association.
 For history buffs, the Federal clapboard Holt House chronicles three centuries of Blue Hill life.
-The downtown is lined with sturdy, white-washed New England-style storefronts with antique shops, galleries, bookstores and a co-op market and cafe (but few if any souvenir shops).
+The downtown is lined with sturdy, white-washed New England-style storefronts with antique shops, galleries, gift shops, bookstores and a co-op market and cafe.
 During the summer, a series of summer concerts presents the works of Beethoven and Brahms.

 Age 45 or Better: 50%